 The lye bath

 The bath is a solution of 3-4% lye to water.
-Lye is highly corrosive in its pure form, but the concentration we use it here, it’s not super dangerous.
+Lye is highly corrosive in its pure form, but at the concentration, we use it here, it’s not super dangerous.
 If you get it on your skin, just wash it off.

 How does it work?